2019 San Francisco 49ers season: NFC Divisional Playoffs: vs. (6) Minnesota Vikings

 In the first playoff game at Levi's Stadium for the 49ers, they hosted the Minnesota Vikings for the first time since 1997.
 After winning the coin toss and deferring, they had a great start, forcing a three-and-out on the Vikings offense.
 They then proceeded to march 61 yards on just eight plays, culminating in a 3-yard touchdown pass from Jimmy Garoppolo to Kendrick Bourne to take a 7–0 lead.
 Garoppolo went 5-for-6 passing for 49 yards on that drive, silencing criticisms that he might be rattled in his first playoff game.
 The Vikings tied the game on a 41-yard touchdown pass from Kirk Cousins to Stefon Diggs on their ensuing possession.
 Later in the game, another three-and-out by the Vikings set the 49ers up with good field position, finished off by a Tevin Coleman 1-yard touchdown run to retake the lead, 14–7.
 Before halftime, Garoppolo threw an interception to Eric Kendricks to put the Vikings deep in 49ers territory, but the 49ers defense stood tall, forcing the Vikings to kick a field goal, sending the game into halftime with the 49ers leading 14–10.
+49ers lead their NFC rival Packers in the NFC Championship Game 37-20.
+But lost to the Kansas City Chiefs in Super Bowl LIV 31-20.

 From there, the 49ers completely dominated the second half, taking a 17–10 lead after a 35-yard Robbie Gould field goal on their opening possession after halftime.
 Partway through the third quarter, 49ers cornerback Richard Sherman intercepted a pass from Cousins, giving the 49ers great field position at the Vikings 44-yard line.
 The 49ers went 44 yards on eight successive run plays, and finishing the drive with a 2-yard touchdown run from Coleman to give the 49ers a 24–10 lead.
 For the rest of the game, the 49ers defense controlled the line of scrimmage and kept the Vikings off the board to give the 49ers their first playoff win since 2013.

 The 49ers defense finished the game with six sacks and two forced turnovers, and surrendered just 147 total yards of offense.
 The Vikings earned just seven first downs on the day and had only 21 rushing yards, the fewest the 49ers had ever given up in a playoff game.
 On offense, the 49ers rushed for 186 yards on the day, more than the entire Vikings offense managed in the game.
+49ers win to their NFC rival Packers in the NFC Championship Game 37-20.
+But lost to Patrick Mahomes in Super Bowl LIV 31-20.

 NFC Championship: vs. (2) Green Bay Packers

 The 49ers hosted the NFC Championship game for the first time since 2011.
+49ers went on to Super Bowl LIV but lost to the Chiefs 31-20.